 4) In the drop-down box, you can choose a color, gradient, or image.
 The gradient and image fills give you the advanced options mentioned above.

 With each adjustment you make to the type of fill or settings for it, you’ll see your changes immediately.
 This makes it convenient to get the exact look you want.

-1) To add a shape, tap the plus sign at the top and choose the Shape icon.
+1) Open the document, tap the plus sign at the top, and choose the Shape icon.

 2) Pick a shape category and tap to select the shape you want to use.